szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Capture quality``: Controls JPEG compression quality when camera frames are saved or passed through image-based workflows.
 Higher values preserve more detail but create larger images.
 Default: 95.

+The camera runtime controls are in the main ``Audio / Video`` menu, under the **Video** section. ``Enable camera`` starts/stops the live camera preview, while ``Auto capture`` automatically captures the current frame for compatible vision turns.
+With auto capture disabled, click the live camera preview to take a manual snapshot.
+The options in this Settings section only select the camera device and capture parameters.

 Audio
 ~~~~~